orientechnologies/orientdb-docs/Studio-Backup-Management.md

 ![](images/studio-backup-06-backup-event.png)

 Let's make a restore by clicking on the button "Restore Backup".
 A new window will be opened.
-Here you must select the database where you want restore the backup: notice you must specify a fresh database you just created manually or declare just a name and a new empty database will be automatically created for the restore procedure.
+Here you must select the database where you want restore the backup: notice you must declare just a name and a new empty database will be automatically created by the restore procedure, don't use:

+- an existent not-empty database
+- fresh manually-built database

 Below are reported all the files involved in the restore procedure: the number of files used to restore your database depends on the **backup mode** you chose for the selected backup task.

 If the backup belongs to a **Full Backup** schedule, just a file will be involved for each restore procedure.